codeigniter4/shield/docs/quickstart.md

 ## Authentication Flow

+### Configure Config\Auth

-### Configure Redirect URLs
+#### Configure Redirect URLs

-If you need everyone to redirect to a single URL after login/logout/register actions, you can modify the `Config\Auth::$redirects` array to specify the url to redirect to.
+If you need everyone to redirect to a single URL after login/logout/register actions, you can modify the `Config\Auth::$redirects` array in `app/Config/Auth.php` to specify the url to redirect to.

 ```php
 public array $redirects = [